 Salt therapy has been around forever.
 Seriously…for centuries!
 So it’s no surprise that “Salt Caves” have been popping up around the world.
 We even have a few here in Kentucky.
 These aren’t real salt caves, just rooms decorated like caves with tons of salt.
 They are designed for people to sit and relax, and breathe in the salt air.
 Kind of like lounging in a beach chair and breathing in the sea air.
 I saw on one of the websites that they offer sessions for kids to play in the deep loose salt on the floor with trucks and sandbox toys provided by the facility.
 That’s a pretty cool way for kids to get the benefits of salt therapy.

-I read somewhere that 45 minutes to an hour in a Himalayan salt cave is equal to spending 4 days on a beach breathing in fresh sea salt air.
+On one of the webpages, I read that 45 minutes to an hour in a Himalayan salt cave is equal to spending 4 days on a beach breathing in fresh sea salt air.
 I haven’t had the opportunity to visit one yet, but have heard positive comments from a couple of people who have spent time in a salt room.

-Himalayan Salt helps to purify the air and when inhaled, is an antibacterial, anti-inflammatory and antiviral agent to the respiratory system.
+Through research, it has been determined that Himalayan Salt helps to purify the air and when inhaled, is an antibacterial, anti-inflammatory and antiviral agent to the respiratory system.
+If you have respiratory issues, or know anyone that does, that is a huge benefit.

 I belong to a couple of forum groups for COPD patients, and whenever the subject of Himalayan Salt therapy comes up, several people will comment about how when they would travel to Mediterranean countries and they would be able to walk without supplemental oxygen.
 That’s a really big deal for COPD patients.
 Every one of the commenters attributed it to breathing in the salt air.

-When we stayed in Florida and South Carolina for a few months each and would visit the beaches, I remember that my breathing was so much better, and I was rarely sick.
-I hadn’t made that connection at the time.
-So I am a firm believer in how beneficial sea salt air is.
+I remember when we stayed in Florida and South Carolina for a few months each and would visit the beaches, that my breathing was so much better, and I was rarely sick.
+I hadn’t made that connection at the time, but now I am a firm believer in how beneficial sea salt air is.

 Salt Therapy At Home